TBXark/telegram-bot-api-types/README.md

 ```

 You don't need to implement the methods one by one, you can use the `Proxy` object to create a client that automatically calls the methods.
+You can find the implementation of the `APIClientBase` class in the [`test`](test/dts.test.ts) folder.

 If you want to use javascript, you can follow the example [`jsdoc.test.js`](test/jsdoc.test.js)